jeremiah66/aeternity-signalling-app/README.md

 $ npm start
 ```
 ## Enviroment Neded
 * All version of windows:
 * All version of Linux:
 * All version of MacOS:
+## How it works
+* All version of windows:
+* All version of Linux:
+* All version of MacOS: